erwindon/SaltGUI/README.md

 Alternatively, or additionally, the text can be retrieved from the `master` file entries `saltgui_motd_txt` and `saltgui_motd_html`.
 These entries can contain sensitive information because its content can only be retrieved after login.
 But it is still recommended to not let the text contain any sensitive data.

 ## Reduced menus
-When api's are disabled using the native `external_auth` mechanism, SaltGUI may show menu-items that have become unuseable.
+When apis are disabled using the native `external_auth` mechanism, SaltGUI may show menu-items that have become unuseable.
 In that case, it may be useful to reduce the menu-bar to less items.
 Variable `saltgui_pages` is read